YunYunFan Garage Kit Guide

 Heat Bending[edit]

 A lot of times, when pieces come out of the mold, it's not perfect.
 This is especially true for thin pieces such as hair.
-In order to fix these defects, what you do is heat up a bucket of water to 70 C. then dip the piece into the water with tweezers for 3 or so seconds, more if it's thicker. then take the part out and hold it in its final position while it cools.
+In order to fix these defects, what you will need to do is heat up a bucket of water to 70 C, then dip the piece into the water with tweezers for 3 or so seconds, more if it's thicker. then take the part out and hold it in its final position while it cools.
 You can also do this with PVC figures.

 Puttying[edit]